OSGeo/gdal/doc/source/development/rfc/rfc110_jit_compilation.rst

 The ``ExprPixelFunc`` function in `frmts/vrt/pixelfunctions.cpp`, which is the method used to evaluate MuParser/ExprTK expressions is modified.

-When the JIT is present and a MuParser expression is used with that function, ``GDAL_c_expr_compile`` is used to build an AST from it, and then a ``GDALCFunctionGenerator`` class translates that AST back into a C function that iterates over all pixels.
+When the JIT is present and dialect LLVM is specific, ``GDAL_c_expr_compile`` is used to build an AST from it, and then a ``GDALCFunctionGenerator`` class translates that AST back into a C function that iterates over all pixels.